radanovicnikola93/CS50/pset3/whodunit/questions.md

 ## Why might `fopen` return `NULL` in lines 24 and 32 of `copy.c`?

-* If the file cannot be found.
+* If the file is empty.

 ## Why is the third argument to `fread` always `1` in our code?
 (For example, see lines 40, 44, and 75.)